cfpb/design-system/docs/pages/data-visualization-1.md

   To help create emphasis, ensure your visualization has a strong visual hierarchy.
 This will allow the user to focus on the most important piece of content first and work their way into the graphic.

   #### Check hierarchy with a squint test

-  The title and subtitle should be biggest and the first things that the user reads when viewing the chart to give them context of what the chart is about.
+  The title and subtitle should be the biggest and first things the user reads when viewing the chart to give them context of what the chart is about.
 Take a step back from your data visualization, squint your eyes, and say what you see first, second, third, and so on.
 This will give you a sense what your users will likely identify first.

   #### Use labels to call out information